ironman820/nerd_fonts_installer/README.md

 # NerdFonts Installer

-This repository contains a POSIX-compliant shell script (`nerdfonts_installer.sh`) for downloading and installing a selection of popular Nerd Fonts on Linux systems.
+This repository contains a shell script (`nerdfonts_installer.sh`) for downloading and installing a selection of popular Nerd Fonts on Linux systems.
 The script automatically detects the operating system, installs necessary dependencies, and provides a user-friendly menu to select and install the desired fonts.

 Additionally, the compiled binary version of the script (`nerdfonts-installer`) created using `shc` allows you to run the installer without needing to interpret the script.